pascallaliberte/sharpen.page/_i18n/en/_posts/2019-08-30-just-lucky-or-idea-solid.md

 Some ideas don't work _just yet_, but might work out if you tried a little later or if you persist.

+Sometimes you get an idea that starts out to look like it's going to work, but then something happens and you realize it wasn't _solid_.

 **So how can you tell if your idea is solid?** You've had some success, but will it _last_?

 Marketing is a fuzzy practice, isn't it?
 It's fuzzy because it relies on tactics, trial and error, timing wizardry and, frankly, it often depends on _luck_.